Most and Least Expensive Cars to Insure in 2026: Complete Guide

 Don't Forget Full Coverage Costs

 If you're financing a vehicle, your lender will almost certainly require full coverage (collision + comprehensive + liability).
 Make sure you're estimating full coverage costs — not just liability-only minimums — when budgeting your total monthly payment.
-Learn the difference in our guide on liability vs. full coverage.
+Learn the difference in our guide on what full coverage car insurance includes.

 Compare Car Insurance Rates in Ohio